Frequently Asked Questions

 How do I apply for financial assistance?

 Many departments award graduate assistantships based upon the application for admission.
 Other departments may require a separate application form or letter of application in order to be considered for an assistantship.
-Please refer to the individual program pages for more information.
 Federal loans are available to U.S. citizens and permanent residents.

 How much is tuition for the NDSU Graduate School?